 20) How do I complete community service restitution (CSR) hours?

-21) What if I am ordered to complete a class not listed above?
+21) What if I am ordered to complete a specific class?

 22) Can I leave town?

 You can only leave town if approved by your Officer.
 Since you need permission to travel outside the County, you should talk to your officer about any travel plans well in advance.
 If approved, your officer will give you a travel permit.

 If you plan to move outside Grayson County, you must get permission from your Officer.
 If permission is given, your Officer will make arrangements to have you report to a Probation Office in the County/State where you will reside.

 NOTE: Your Probation Officer must always know where you are living.
 You will need to get permission from your Officer to move at any time.

 24) What must I do if I change jobs?

 If you change jobs, or are no longer employed, you must notify your Officer within 48 hours.

 25) Can I bring children to my office visits?